 Q: Will the ABAC program go away once the GABC program is up and running?

 A: No, the ABAC will remain as an entry-level ABA credential for those new AuD graduates.
 The ABAC and the GABC are two distinctly different credentials.
 The ABAC verifies a new graduate’s degree, license and mentored, professional entry-level experience gained in the externship.
 Holding the ABA credential may expedite licensure in some states.
 In addition, the ABAC requires a higher level of continuing education for recertification, and adherence to AAA ethical practices and professional standards.
+There are no plans to sunset ABAC for those who currently hold it.

 In contrast to the ABAC, GABC is a true board certification—requiring a rigorous examination to validate knowledge and clinical proficiency in adult audiologic care.
 Being a Board Certified Audiologist (BC-A) will demonstrate advanced expertise in assessment, diagnosis, and rehabilitative management of auditory disorders across the adult life span.